Zyten/jp/README.md

 I am taking a Japanese class weekly and intend to document my progress through this repository to serve as a source of reference as well as motivation.
 This will be a long-term project.
+Note: Mobile view is not pleasant to the eyes for now.
+Please view using a PC with Google Chrome or Mozilla Firefox for best experience.

 ## Immediate Goals